aubm/hugo-code-editor-theme/README.md

 This repo is a work in progress, there is still work to do, contributions are welcome !

-- Support for code highlighting
 - Support for bootstrap tables
-- Support for tags and categories
 - Support Twitter and Facebook share buttons
 - Support pagination in list layout
 - Support "dynamic" titles and descriptions